Margery Ryerson: Achievements

 Her work is also held in the permanent collections of many institutions including, the Smithsonian, Bibliotheque Nationale in Paris and the Uffizi Gallery in Florence.

 During her lifetime and artistic career she was represented by Chapellier, Macbeth and Grand Central Art Galleries in New York.
 Ryerson was also a member of many organizations, including, the National Academy of Design.

 Other organizations Ryerson was associated with include the Allied Artists of America, American Watercolor Society, Audubon Society of Artists, Brooklyn Society of Artists, National Academy of Design, National Arts Club, Society of American Etchers, Washington DC Watercolor Society, and Woodstock Art Association.

-Writing/editing experience
+Writing and editing experience

 Ryerson was also involved in the creation of two well known art instruction books; Robert Henri’s The Art Spirit and Charles Hawthorne’s Hawthorne on Painting.
 Ryerson’s class notes and commentary contributed a lot to both books.
 Ryerson actually proposed the idea of creating a book to Robert Henri.
 They worked together to edit and complete the book.

-The Art Spirit is a very influential and popular book the art community.
+The Art Spirit is a very influential and popular book in the art community.

 The Art Spirit has been in publication ever since 1923.